Skip to Content

 26. Coton de Tulear

-Highlights: Lively, Intelligent, Loving
+Highlights: Lively, Smart, Loving

 Coton de Tulears are actually highly intelligent dogs that can quickly adapt to the situation.
 We call this adaptive intelligence.
 In addition, they’re known to be trainable dogs too.
 But if that’s the case, why did they rank so low?